Skip to main content

 • “The game looks and feels decent, the gameplay is fluid although some polish there can make it better.”

-• “The gameplay itself is quite solid and very enjoyable, with room for improvement mostly in the area of camera control and perhaps improvements to the UI regarding movement in 3 dimensions.”
+• “The game definitely still has room for improvement, mostly in the area of camera control and perhaps improvements to the UI regarding movement in 3 dimensions, but the gameplay itself is quite solid and very enjoyable.”

 • “Having limited RTS mechanics as you build and rebuild your fleet works well, and the limitations placed upon you add to the flavor of gameplay as you jump from system to system and search for more resources.”

-• “Sadly, many things about the combat are slow and tedious.
-The RNG takes a lot of the fun from the game.
-The ship design is pretty good, and the graphics, while clearly indie, are good for an indie title.
+• “Sadly many things, the combat is slow and tedious, the RNG takes a lot of the fun from the game, the ship design is pretty good, and the graphics while clearly indie are good for an indie title.
 The main problem lies in the combat; it's simply not fun.
 Space combat should feel fast and epic, but here it feels rather slow and pointless.
 Weapons don’t hit hard enough to feel impactful, and the ships move at a rather sluggish pace.
 The 3D movement doesn’t add to the gameplay; instead, it merely causes additional frustration and movement lag.”

 • “The issue with something being this unoriginal is that you can just play the game that it cribbed from (Homeworld) and get the same style of gameplay with a guaranteed better overall experience.”